 Lovage is a plant that’s leaves can be used as an herb and it’s roots as a vegetable.
 This plant can grow to be 6-8 feet in height.
 Lovage leaves are used in salads and soups.
 People describe the flavor as similar to parsley and celery.

-This delicious drink is made with espresso and steamed milk.
+This delicious popular coffee drink is made with espresso and steamed milk.
 Latte is derived from the Italian term “cafe latte” or milk coffee.
 A latte typically has more milk than a cappuccino.
 There are many variations of a classic latte like mocha, caramel and chai.
 While a classic latte is served hot, you can also make iced lattes for those hot days.

 Lakoocha is a tropical tree that is grown for it’s fruit and timber.
 The lakoocha fruit has a velvety, yellow surface with a sweet and sour flesh that is usually eaten fresh.
 This fruit is also known as monkey jack fruit.

 These high protein legumes are very small and look almost like little pebbles.
 There are several types of lentils, red, brown, green, yellow, black and orange.
 Lentils are a great staple for vegetarian and vegan protein.
 They are super versatile and can be used to make dishes like soups, salads, veggie burgers, dahl and more.

 One of my favorite foods beginning with l, lady fingers.
 Lady fingers are little sponge cakes in the shape of a finger.
 They can be eaten and enjoyed by themselves or used in different dessert recipes like tiramisu.
 Their spongy texture is perfect for soaking up dessert syrups and coffee.